Eleutherodactylus martinicensis

-Eleutherodactylus martinicensis is a species of frog in the family Eleutherodactylidae found in Antigua and Barbuda, Dominica, Guadeloupe, Martinique, and Saint Lucia.
+The Martinique robber frog (Eleutherodactylus martinicensis). also known as the Brown whistling frog, is a species of frog in the family Eleutherodactylidae found in Antigua and Barbuda, Dominica, Guadeloupe, Martinique, and Saint Lucia.
+It is the type species for Eleutherodactylus, a status it acquired after a convoluted taxonomic history.

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, subtropical or tropical moist shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, arable land, pastureland, plantations, rural gardens, urban areas, and heavily degraded former forests.

 It is threatened by habitat loss.